Character Classes

 Advanced Combat Style

-A brawler starts with a combat style, which represents his formal training in martial combat.
+A brawler starts with a combat style, which represents their formal training in martial combat.
 To represent this, brawlers start with five bonus combat actions, in addition to each one gained for ranks in combat.
 This means a brawler gains five combat actions for their class skill ranks, plus five additional ones, plus any from their background skill ranks.

 All of the combat actions selected must be hand-to-hand moves (punching, kicking or general maneuvers) and not weapon moves.